gdrosos/bloat-study-artifact/README.md

 In the second research question, we explore the relation between bloated dependency code and software vulnerabilities.
-To produce Figure 8 of our paper, simply run:
+To produce Figure 8 of our paper, run:

 ```bash
 python scripts/rq2.py data/results/rq2a.csv --output figures/vulnerable_dep_usage_status.pdf